 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; renum. from DHS 172.01 Register June 2016 No. 726; correction made under s.
 13.92 (4) (b) 7., Stats., Register June 2016 No. 726.

-ATCP 76.02 Applicability.
-(1) This chapter applies to the operation of public pools and water attractions.
+ATCP 76.02 Scope.
+(1) APPLICABILITY.
+This chapter applies to all public pools and water attractions.

 A pool or water attraction is a public pool or water attraction if it is installed in a “place of employment,” as defined in s.
 101.01 (11), Stats., or in a “public building,” as defined in s.

 101.01 (12), Stats., or if it serves or is installed for use by the state, a political subdivision of the state, a motel, a hotel, a tourist rooming house, a bed and breakfast establishment, a resort, a camp, a campground, a club, an association, a housing development, such as an apartment complex, condominium complex, or housing complex having a homeowners’ association, a school, a religious, charitable or youth organization, or an educational or rehabilitative facility.

+Note: A pool that is available for use in a vacation rental, such as those that are advertised on vacation rental websites, are considered public pools and subject to the requirements in ATCP 76.
+Other applicable lodging licenses may also apply.

 A pool or water attraction is not a public pool or water attraction if it serves fewer than 3 individual residences, unless it is used on a regular basis by persons other than the residents.

+A pool is considered a public pool, if the pool is advertised for use to the general public.

-(2) Unless the context clearly indicates otherwise, references to “pool” in these rules means a public pool or water attraction.
+(d) Unless the context clearly indicates otherwise, references to “pool” in these rules means a public pool or water attraction.

+(2) VARIANCE. (a) 1.
+The department may approve a variance to a method, practice, material, equipment or design required under this chapter that will not be contrary to public health, safety or welfare if the department is provided with satisfactory proof that the variance will achieve results that are closely equivalent to the results of literal application of the requirement under this chapter.

+2. To apply for a variance, the operator shall apply on a form provided by the department.
+An application for a variance from the requirements of this chapter shall be made in writing to the department, specifying all of the following.
+The department may require additional information from the operator before acting on the request:

+a.
+The rule from which the variance is requested.

+b.
+The specific alternative action which the operator proposes.

+c.
+The reason for the request.

+d.
+Justification that the variance will not adversely affect the public health, safety, or welfare.

+Note: To obtain a form for requesting a variance, e-mail datcpdfrsrec@wisconsin.gov or contact the Bureau of Food and Recreational Businesses at (608) 224−4702 or PO Box 8911, Madison, Wisconsin 53708−8911.

+(b) The department shall approve or deny a request for a variance in writing within 30 business days after receiving a complete application for a variance and any additional information requested by the department.
+A variance approved by the department under par. (a) may be made conditional for:

+1. A defined period of time.

+2. Experimental or trial purposes.

 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; renum. from DHS 172.02 Register June 2016 No. 726.

-ATCP 76.03 Approved comparable compliance.

-(1) The department may approve an alternative to a method, practice, material, equipment, or design required under this chapter that will not be contrary to public health, safety, or welfare, if the department is provided with satisfactory proof that the alternative will achieve results which are closely equivalent to the results of literal application of the requirement.

-(2) An alternative approved under sub.
-(1) may, at the department’s discretion, be made conditional for any of the following:

-(a) A defined period of time.

-(b) Experimental or trial purposes.

-Note: To obtain a form for requesting an alternative, e−mail datcpdfrsrec@wisconsin.gov, call (608) 224−4702, or write to the Bureau of Food and Recreational Businesses, PO Box 8911, Madison, Wisconsin 53708−8911.
+.

 History: CR 06−086: cr.
 Register August 2007 No. 620, eff.
 2−1−08; renum. from